Home

 Trouble controlling your gambling

-When you are gambling, you are in a trance, and the rest of the world, including your friends and family, take a back seat to your gambling habit.
-Time slips by...and the amount of time you spend gambling increases.
-You are driven to gamble until you win back what you have lost.
+Occasional gambling has become more and more frequent.
+The rest of the world, including your friends and family, has taken a back seat to your gambling habit.
+You are no longer in control and are driven to gamble until you win back what you have lost.

 3.